MrEddX/docs.chatrix.one/docs/privacy.en.md

 ## Things to keep in mind

 - **IP** addresses of users are **not** recorded by default.
 Exceptions are cases when an attempt to illegally access the system is detected.
 In such situations, the **IP** address is recorded to prevent attacks against the respective profile or profiles;
 - Personal data is **not** required for registration.
-This unfortunately complicates proving account ownership in cases where the password needs to be reset or changed by an administrator.
+This unfortunately complicates proving account ownership in cases where the password needs to be reset or changed by an administrator;
+- Your account identifier (**Jabber ID**) is only shared with **XMPP** users with whom you interact;
+- Your contact list (**roster, chatroom bookmarks**) is not shared with other parties (participants in **XMPP** communication) unless you give express permission;
+- Your availability (presence) information is stored in memory and automatically shared with your contacts and the chat rooms you enter;
+- Date and time of last login from an account is stored to identify inactive accounts.

 !!! tip "Tip"